tkamppi/flask-rest-api-starter/README.md

 ### Run your application
 The gunicorn web-server inside the container listens to port 5000 by default.
-Build the docker image and run it forwarding port your local port 5000 to port 5000 inside the container.
+Build the docker image and run it forwarding your local port 5000 to port 5000 inside the container.
 ```
 docker build -f Dockerfile -t your-app .
 docker run -d -p 5000:5000 your-app